 Mark Lombardi, PhD

 Dr. Mark Lombardi is the tenth President of Maryville University.
 Named President in 2007, Dr. Lombardi is recognized for a comprehensive career in academe as a faculty member, author, fundraiser, administrator and political commentator.
-He leads a university of over 5,500 students spread across two colleges and three schools (Arts and Sciences, Business, Health Professions, Education and Adult & Online), with over fifty-five majors, thirteen masters and five doctoral programs.
+He leads a university of over 6,500 students spread across two colleges and three schools (Arts and Sciences, Business, Health Professions, Education and Adult & Online), with over sixty majors, fifteen masters and eight doctoral programs.

-Dr. Lombardi’s fundraising initiatives netted fifty million dollars for projects in the arts, communications, international programs, technology and student services.
-In addition, Dr. Lombardi has done over 175 interviews for radio and television on political and international issues and has traveled extensively in southern and West Africa, Europe and Latin and Central America.
-Dr. Lombardi is a noted author, publishing several articles and three books, including Taking Sides: Clashing Views on Global Issues (eight edition), The Unfolding Legacy of 9/11, and Perspectives on Third World Sovereignty: The Post-Modern Paradox.
+Dr. Lombardi’s fundraising initiatives netted one hundred million dollars for projects in the arts, communications, international programs, technology and student services.
+In addition, Dr. Lombardi has done over 200 interviews for radio and television on political and international issues and has traveled extensively in southern and West Africa, Europe and Latin and Central America.
+Dr. Lombardi is a noted author, publishing several articles and three books, including Taking Sides: Clashing Views on Global Issues (ninth edition), The Unfolding Legacy of 9/11, and Perspectives on Third World Sovereignty: The Post-Modern Paradox.

 Dr. Lombardi has had significant teaching experience in the fields of U.S. foreign policy, U.S.-Soviet relations, African Politics and Global Issues and received numerous awards for teaching excellence at Ohio State University and the University of Tampa.